MikroTik hEX vs. hEX S: Which One Should You Choose?

 When to Choose MikroTik hEX

-You need an affordable, high-performance wired router for basic networking tasks.
+● You need an affordable, high-performance wired router for basic networking tasks.

-You don’t require an SFP port or PoE-out functionality.
+● You don’t require an SFP port or PoE-out functionality.

-You’re setting up a small business, home, or SOHO network.
+● You’re setting up a small business, home, or SOHO network.

-You plan to use a USB device for extra storage or external networking accessories.
+● You plan to use a USB device for extra storage or external networking accessories.

 When to Choose MikroTik hEX S

-You may need fiber-optic connectivity for network expansion or high-speed internet
+● You may need fiber-optic connectivity for network expansion or high-speed internet.

-without using a separate power supply you wish to power devices that are PoE-compatible
+● Without using a separate power supply, you wish to power devices that are PoE-compatible

-You need a router with additional connectivity possibilities that can adapt to the future.
+● You need a router with additional connectivity possibilities that can adapt to the future.

-With increased hardware integration, you're establishing a more advanced and powerful network.
+● With increased hardware integration, you're establishing a more advanced and powerful network.

 Router OS (Features and Capabilities)

-NAT and firewall setups
+The NAT and firewall setups

-PPTP, L2TP, OpenVPN, and IPsec VPN support
+The PPTP and L2TP, OpenVPN and IPsec VPN support.

 VLAN support for network segmentation; and

-dynamic routing protocols (OSPF, BGP, RIP)
+Dynamic routing protocols (OSPF, BGP, RIP)

-Configurations for load balancing and failover
+Load balancing and failover configuration

 You can customize RouterOS to a great extent.
 Because of this feature of customization, both routers are appropriate for business users who need advanced networking solutions.